 Fishermans Wharf & Pier 39

-Fishermans Wharf and Pier 39 stretch across the waterfront and are very popular touristy spots.
-There are plenty of food outlets, trinket stores and street performers.
-A great place to walk around but the food was pricey and not great.
-A highlight for me was the sea lions that hang out on at the K-Dock.
+Fishermans Wharf and Pier 39 stretch across the waterfront and are very popular tourist spots.
+There are plenty of food outlets, trinket stores, and street performers.
+A great place to walk around but the food is pricey and basic.
+A highlight for me was the sea lions that hang out on K-Dock.
 The story goes that they took up residence in the early 1990s and refused to leave.
 Now they are just another fixture at pier 39.

 Every window in Alcatraz has a view of San Francisco – Susanna Kaysen –

 These hand-painted markings are all over the buildings.
-If you keep a lookout you will find red hand like prints on the inner walls of the prison.
+If you keep a lookout you will find red handprints on the inner walls of the prison.